-When you slip on this sandal, you can't help but notice how well constructed it is.
-The gracefully contoured footbed and wide straps feel both pleasant and secure, and the Hand-sewn leather toe post is comfortable and easy to get used to.
+From the moment you slip this sandal on, you can't help but notice how well constructed it is.
+The gracefully contoured footbed and wide straps feel both pleasant and secure, and the hand-sewn leather toe post is comfortable and easy to get used to.
 Unfortunately, this shoe won't be super appealing to many wide-footed fashionistas, as it runs very narrow.
-The footbed also runs quite small, so if you have a half size foot be sure to order up.
-Oddly enough this OluKai is sized completely different than our other one, the OluKai Ohana, our favorite model for comfort.
+The footbed also runs quite small, so if you have a half size foot, be sure to size up.
+Oddly enough this OluKai is sized quite differently than the other ones we tested which run larger.

 Support & Stability

-This flip-flop has one of the more dense and firm footbeds, an element that added to its stability.
+This flip flop has one of the more dense and firm footbeds, an element that adds to its stability.
 However it's super narrow, and the edges don't curve upward very much, so there is the possibility that longer toes or wider feet will spill off the sides.
 Unless you have very narrow feet, this is a good one to try on in person before purchasing.

 OluKai knows how to construct a durable shoe and this one is no exception.
 Despite putting this beautiful sandal through mud pits and cold rivers, it still looked great at the end of our testing period.
 The shiny footbed got a bit scuffed up by the toes, and the leather straps darkened and softened after being wet, but that only made them feel softer and more broken in.

-Both the Lala and the Gizeh are highly durable shoes that can handle a lot of use and should easily last you for years.
-However they are expensive enough to warrant a bit of extra care, and both are made with materials (like leather and cork) that require some additional attention to keep nice for the long haul.
-While some abuse short term for our testing purposes barely put a dent in these sandals, if you continued to use them in this manner they would deteriorate relatively quickly.
-So our scores for this metric reflect the level of durability we feel these sandals have if you take proper care of them.
-If you want something you can use and abuse without a care in the world, check out the burly rubber and webbing of the Chaco Flip EcoTread or the Vionic Tide II.
+The Lala is a highly durable shoe that can handle a lot of use and should easily last you for years.
+However, it is expensive enough to warrant a bit of extra care, being made from materials that require some additional attention to keep nice for the long haul.
+While some abuse short term for our testing purposes barely put a dent in these sandals, if you continued to use them in this manner, they would no doubt deteriorate.
+Our scores for this metric reflect the level of durability we feel this sandal has if you take proper care of it.
+If you want something you can use and abuse without a care in the world, check out one of the more traditional rubber flips in our review like the Chaco Flip EcoTread.

-We were initially nervous to put a shoe as nice as the Lala into a river and under a hose.
+We were initially nervous about putting a shoe as nice as the Lala into a river and under a hose.
 But, as with every other one of our rating metrics, this sandal was up for the challenge.
-The smooth molded footbed repelled and wicked away water super effectively, drying after a full soaking in just 4 minutes.
+The smooth, molded footbed repels and wicks away water super effectively, drying after a full soaking in just four minutes.
 The leather straps, despite their width and thickness, only took about 25 minutes to completely dry.
 When walking around with a wet footbed, we noticed that it was initially very slick — our foot slipped off the side once — but within only about 20 seconds the water was wicked away and we were back to being secure.

-We figured that rubber models with webbing straps like the Flip EcoTread and Tide II would have much better dry times than the Lala, but this wasn't the case.
-The footbeds all dried in roughly the same amount of time, but the Lala's straps took about 5-7 minutes less time to dry.
-The models that dried the fastest were the minimal Rainbow Single Layer Premier and Reef Leather Uptown, both taking just 20 minutes for the entire shoe to dry.
+We figured that rubber models with webbing straps would have much better dry times than the Lala, but this wasn't the case.
+The footbeds all dried in roughly the same amount of time, but the Lala's straps took about 5-7 minutes less time to dry than many of its competitors.

 Once again the Lala was poised to surprise us.
 It's easy to look at this sandal and write it off as just a pretty urban shoe, but don't be fooled — this sandal can hang with the big kids.
-While the footbed on the Lala is a bit slick, the bottom sole felt quite secure, with traction pods that provided great sticking power.
+While the footbed on the Lala is a bit slick, the bottom sole feels quite secure, with traction pods that provide great sticking power.

-A sleek design and unique straps elevated this shoe above all the others.
-It definitely looks better and fits better on narrower feet, so that's something to keep in mind, but for narrow-footed divas, this is a clear winner.
-The other models that scored near the top were the Editors' Choice Gizeh and our Best Buy winner, the Teva Olowahu.
+A sleek design and unique straps elevate this shoe above all the others.
+It looks better and fits better on narrower feet, so that's something to keep in mind, but for narrow-footed divas, this is a clear winner.

-This was the most expensive sandal of all 11 that we tested.
-The Lala retails for a whopping $110, so you'd better really love it to buy it.
+The Lala is the most expensive sandal in our review, so you'd better really love it to buy it.
 We do think it's worth the price, as it's an exquisitely made shoe that will likely last you for many years, but if you don't think you'll like it after more than a season or two than you should perhaps consider something more affordable.

-We loved this sandal and found it impressive on almost every level.
-The durable and well-constructed footbed has a comfortable contour and the leather straps and hand-sewn toe post are really pleasant feeling, especially after just a bit of breaking in.
-The Lala provided good traction, great water resistance, and was the most stylish model of all we tested.
-Unfortunately, this shoe does run quite small and narrow, so if you have wide feet it may not be a good match.
-It's also really expensive, so unless you super love it — which is pretty darn easy to do — then you may want to look to a bit more cost-effective model.
+We love this sandal and find it impressive on almost every level.
+The durable and well-constructed footbed has a comfortable contour, and the leather straps and hand-sewn toe post feel delightful after just a bit of breaking in.
+The Lala provides good traction, great water resistance, and is the most stylish model of all we tested.
+Unfortunately, this shoe does run quite small and narrow, so if you have wide feet, it may not be a good match.
+It's also expensive, so unless you super love it — which is pretty darn easy to do — then you may want to look to a bit more cost-effective model.